wyxfhb/jettl/obsidian_notes/jettl/jettl.md

 **Inspect.vi**
-Checks if Msg within current actors **Msgs**, otherwise
+Checks if Msg within Msgs of all decorated actors and then recurse through the decorated actors **Msgs**

 ---

-Msg added to after. change in scripting
+change the TEMPLATE.vi -> TEMPLATE Msg.vi ?

 ---

-Keep Errors, just accessors

-In Create, have two Queues, one of Attributes and one for Error!
-Not necessary to have Actor, that’s confusing!
+add attributes get to palette

 ---

-delete attributes
-- [ ] delete error info
-delete
+delete get sender?

 ---

-add attributes get to palette